wassname/InnerPiSSA_private/docs/loss_geometry.md

 - Scaling **S** changes the magnitude of separation
 - **U** is frozen (defines the loss space = output space of layer)

-Training in U-space ensures the loss directly optimizes what matters for the next layer.
+Training in S-space ensures the loss directly optimizes what matters for the next layer.